-Member of the Board Risk and Compliance Committee and Board Audit Committee
+Member of the BRCC and the BAC

-He has a PhD in Entrepreneurship from the University of Plymouth - UK.
-He has 5 years' experience in the financial sector where he was the member of Board of directors in Bank Sohar International.
+Dr. Al Alawi has five years of experience in the financial sector where he was the member of the Board in Bank Sohar International.
+He is also a member of Board in Oman Casting Aluminium, Dunes Oman and Muscat Horizons International.

-He is also a member of board of directors in Oman Casting Aluminium, Dunes Oman, Muscat Horizons International and ABI Showtech Oman.
+Dr. Al Alawi has a PhD in Entrepreneurship from the University of Plymouth - UK.